ActiveLogin/ActiveLogin.Authentication/README.md

 [![Twitter Follow](https://img.shields.io/badge/Twitter-@ActiveLoginSE-blue.svg?logo=twitter)](https://twitter.com/ActiveLoginSE)

 ActiveLogin.Authentication enables an application to support Swedish BankID (svenskt BankID) authentication in .NET.
 Built on NET Standard and packaged as NuGet-packages they are easy to install and use on multiple platforms.
+Active Login is not a product created by BankID.
+Rather, it is an unofficial project that was developed by Active Solution.

 Free to use, [commercial support and training](#support--training) is available if you need assistance or a quick start.